Edit

 Select the Help icon (?) to open and use the contextual Help pane and to search for answers to questions.

 Microsoft Fabric provides context sensitive help in the right rail of your browser.
-In this example, we've selected Browse from the nav pane and the Help pane automatically updates to show us articles about the features of the Browse screen.
-For example, we're shown articles on View recent content and See content that others have shared with you.
-If there are community posts related to the current view, they're displayed under Forum topics.
+In this example, we selected Browse from the nav pane and the Help pane automatically updates to show us articles about the features of the Browse screen.
+For example, the Help pane displays articles on View recent content and See content that others shared with you.
+If there are community posts related to the current view, they display under Forum topics.

 Leave the Help pane open as you work, and use the suggested topics to learn how to use Microsoft Fabric features and terminology.
 Or, select the X to close the Help pane and save screen space.